munyari/munyari.github.io/_posts/2016-05-27-first-week-recurse.md

 I've just completed my first week at the [Recurse Center][recurse]!
 It's gone by so fast, and I'm absolutely loving it so far.
-This is is a very carefuly deesigned environment for learning, and I'm surrounded by passionate and brilliant people.
+This is is a very carefuly designed environment for learning, and I'm surrounded by passionate and brilliant people.
 I've learned so much already, and I'm excited for the next 11 weeks.